Energy Manager Overview

 âšī¸Amber Electric Smartshift (or other control methods)

 If you decide to use Energy Manager to manage your solar and batteries, the Amber Electric Smartshift app must be configured so that it cannot control your inverter.
 If you leave it enabled, both Energy Manager and Smartshift will battle over the controls and produce unexpected results.
-You can still leave Smartshift with access to your inverter so it can show its graphs and charts, but it must not have control access.

 Free vs Premium Features